tiangolo/babun-docker/README.md

 curl -s https://raw.githubusercontent.com/tiangolo/babun-docker/master/setup.sh | source /dev/stdin
 ```

+* From Babun, use Docker as you would normally, for example: `docker ps`.

+It will take care of configuring the virtual machine, turning it on, sharing volumes, allowing non-tty commands, etc. Whenever it does something for you (automatically) you will see an output like: `-- babun-docker: doing something`.

-**Note**: the previous command will get a script from this repository and run it immediately, performing all the needed
+**Note**: the installation command will get a script from this repository and run it immediately, performing all the needed
 steps to install everything (the same steps described in "Manual installation").
 If you don't want to run it, you can do a manual installation.